 Please share widely with colleagues, students, and friends who might be interested.

-On Thursday, December 4, 2025 at 3:30 PM, Society + Technology at UW heads down to the Department of Bioethics & Humanities at UW Medicine for an afternoon salon devoted to thinking with and about implantable technologies.
+In Winter 2026, Society + Technology at UW will head over to the Department of Bioethics & Humanities at UW Medicine for a salon devoted to thinking with and about implantable technologies.

 From cardiac devices and contraceptive implants to neural interfaces and experimental sensors, technologies that live in or under the skin raise complicated questions about consent, autonomy, commercial interests, and more.